habuka036/wakame-vdc-wiki/Jargon-Dictionary.md

 A backup object is basically a hard drive image.
 Backup objects that hold bootable partitions are called [[machine images|Jargon-Dictionary#Machine-Image]].

 ## C

+### Collector

+The collector is one of Wakame-vdc's processes.
+It's in charge of making [[scheduling decisions|Jargon-Dictionary#Scheduling]] and database access.

 ## D
 ## E